 The key management personnel of the Academy comprise the Trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy was £392,573 (2021 - £539,146).
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by 8 (2022: 5) members of the key management personnel for their services to the Academy was £516,643 (2022: £392,573).
 The figure includes standard teacher pay in addition to leadership pay.